RE: Painfull Looking Sudden Cherry Like bulldog Eye

 Cherry eye surgery in bulldogs is more likely to be successful if it’s done soon after the gland prolapses.

-Over time, the prolonged chronic swelling of the gland can make the surgical re-positioning more difficult, thus increasing the chance for recurrence.
+Over time, the prolonged chronic swelling of the gland can make the surgical repositioning more difficult, thus increasing the chance of recurrence.

 I don’t recommend using thick and slow-absorbing suture material.
 I used a very thin and rapidly absorbing suture

-As much as 40% of your bulldog’s total tear production is situated in the third eyelid (the “cherry” origin), therefore the surgical repair must include the preservation of the “cherry.”
+Up to 30% of your bulldog’s total tear production comes from the gland in the third eyelid (the “cherry” gland).
+For this reason, surgical repair must prioritize preserving the gland.

 Removal of the “cherry” will increase the chances of “bulldog dry eye” ( Bulldog Keratoconjunctivitis Sica (KCS).